alecmuffett/eotk/README.md

 I've landed a small breaking change in order to better-support HARICA, but also for better usability:

-* v3 onion addresses used in pathnames are now truncated at 20 chars, rather than 30, to consume less buffer space
+* v3 onion addresses used in pathnames are now truncated at 20 chars of onion, rather than 30 overall, to make shorter pathnames for unix domain sockets
+  * was: `projects.d/tweep.d/abcdefghijklmnopqrstuvwxyza-v3.d/port-80.sock`
+  * now: `projects.d/tweep.d/abcdefghijklmnopqrst-v3.d/port-80.sock`
+  * this may mean some scratch directories are remade
 * default behaviour changed:
   * onion HTTPS certificates are now installed in per-onion pathnames
   * for instance `/projects.d/PROJECTNAME.d/ssl.d/ONIONADDRESS.onion.pem`, for each ONIONADDRESS in PROJECTNAME